camunda-consulting/camunda-7-code-examples/snippets/migrate-third-party-to-camunda/README.md

         "migration-example-super-process#MIGRATION_SCENARIO_01", variables);
 ```

-And this is how it looks like in the BPMN:
+This is what it looks like in the BPMN:

 ![Scenario 1][2]